ibbles/LearningUnreal/Procedural Content Generation PCG.md

 ## Transform Points

+A node that modifies point transformations [(5)](https://youtu.be/Uc8TGLIeNT0?t=1178).
 Translate, rotate, and scale points, with some randomness.
+For each attribute we can set a minimum and maximum value to randomize between.
+Set Rotation Min to 0.0 and Rotation Max to 360 to get points that are rotated in any direction.

 A point's scale is used by Static Mesh Spawner to set the scale of the spawned Static Mesh Instance.